usertam/openssh/README.md

 ### Step 1: Build and install liboqs

-You can use the either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs with the OQS-master branch of OpenSSH.
-Each branch support a different set of KEX/KEM mechanisms (see above).
+You can use the either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs with the OQS-master branch of OpenSSH for key exchange mechanisms (each branch support a different set, see above), but the master branch is required for signature mechanisms.

 You will need to specify a path to install liboqs in during configure time; we recommend that you install in a special-purpose directory, rather than the global `/usr` or `/usr/local` directories.